Leptogenesis, primordial gravitational waves, and PBH-induced reheating: Primordial Gravitational Wave from Inflation

 where the factor of 1/2 appears due to the average over the tensor fluctuations.
 Here ``hc" indicates the epoch of horizon re-entry (crossing) of a particular mode, and $\Delta_{h,\text{inf}}^2(k)$ represents the primordial tensor power spectrum from inflation~\cite{Boyle:2005se,Caprini:2018mtu}

 with $n_t$ a spectral tilt, $k_{p}$ a pivot scale of the order the Hubble rate at the time of CMB decoupling, and $H_{\rm end}$ the Hubble rate when the mode $k_p$ exited the Hubble radius during inflation.
-Since we assume de-sitter-like inflation, it is the same throughout inflation.
-Let us assume for a moment that, immediately after inflation, the Universe became radiation-dominated.
+Since we assume de-sitter-like inflation, the Hubble parameter is the same throughout inflation, and the spectral tilt turns out as $n_t\simeq0$.
+Note that such an assumption works fine with any slow-roll model of inflation, such as the $\alpha-$ attractor model of inflation.
+To determine the energy scale at the end of the inflation, we assume the $\alpha-$ attractor model of inflation as a sample model (for the form of the potential, see Eq. (\ref{eq: attractor}) in Appendix-\ref{sec:inf}).
+Most of the slow-roll model of inflation (including the one we are considering) behaves as $\phi^{2n}$ at the minima, and the average inflaton equation of state can be written as $w_\phi=(n-1)/(n+1)$.
+More specifically, the value of $w_\phi$ only depends on the behavior of the inflationary potential at the minima, which is related to the post-inflationary behavior of the potential.
+Hence, it can not capture any details of the inflationary model on the large scales.\\ Let us assume for a moment that, immediately after inflation, the Universe became radiation-dominated.
 The resulting GW energy density spectrum at the present epoch would then be scale-invariant for the frequency range corresponding to the modes crossing the Hubble radius during RD.
 However, if prior to RD, there is a non-standard phase, say reheating, the resulting present-day GW energy density spectrum consists of two parts: a tilted branch, corresponding to the modes that crossed the horizon {\it during} reheating, and a scale-invariant branch corresponding to the modes that crossed the horizon during RD.
 The spectral tilt of the PGW spectrum takes the form $ n_{\rm GW} =\frac{6\,w_\phi-2}{1+3\,w_\phi}$~\cite {Mishra:2021wkm,Haque:2021dha} that predicts a red-tilted spectrum for an EoS $w_\phi<1/3$, blue-tilted for $w_\phi>1/3$ and a scale-invariant spectrum for $w_\phi=1/3$.

 In our present analysis, depending on $\beta$ value, we have two different scenarios as depicted in Fig.~\ref{fig:scheme}: \begin{itemize} \item For $\beta<\beta_c$, the Universe does not go through any PBH domination,